-The default domain name of the Router is http://tplinklogin.net and the default Subnet Mask is 255.255.255.0.
+The default IP address of the Router is 192.168.0.1 and the default Subnet Mask is 255.255.255.0.
 These values can be changed as you desire.
 In this guide, we use all the default values for description.

-Connect the local PC to the LAN ports of the Router and then you can configure the IP address for your PC by the following method: Set up the TCP/IP Protocol in "Obtain an IP address automatically" mode on your PC.
-If you need instructions as to how to do this, please refer to Appendix B: "Configuring the PC".
+Connect the local PC to the Ethernet ports of the Router and then you can configure the IP address for your PC by the following method: Set up the TCP/IP Protocol in "Obtain an IP address automatically" mode on your PC.
+If you need instructions as to how to do this, please refer to Appendix B: Configuring the PC.
 Then the built-in DHCP server will assign IP address for the PC.